tobme/Tetris-Bot/README.md

 ## Issue

-When the project was made i didn't have any knowledge of multithreading.
-Therefore the game can crash, its more likely if the bot is run at a high speed.
+The game is not thread safe and can crash, its more likely if the bot is run at a high speed.

 ## Getting Started